Town Toolkit | Shops and retail

 Scotland Loves Local

 The Scotland Loves Local Gift Card is a major element of Scotland Loves Local.
-It launched in 2021 - get more information and sign up here.
+It launched in 2021 and is so much more than a Gift Card.
+It is a commitment to your community and a tangible way to inject money into your local area.
+Find out more and sign up here.

 High Street enterprise hubs: Paisley InCube

-Paisley InCube is Paisley’s business incubator and retail academy, with a focus on the local creative sector.
-It also acts as Renfrewshire’s hub for start-up, self-employment and enterprise.
-Its presence in the town centre is two-fold.
+Paisley InCube was Paisley’s business incubator and retail academy, with a focus on the local creative sector.
+It also acted as Renfrewshire’s hub for start-up, self-employment and enterprise.
+Its presence in the town centre was two-fold.

-InCube Shop on Gilmour Street supports local designers and unemployed people, selling products which have been created by designers, makers and artists who have completed InCube’s Start-up Street business incubator programme.
-There’s no cost to the designers.
-The range of goods available can change regularly.
-This can include jewellery, home accessories, scarves, hats, childrenswear, original art and more!
-The shop also operates as a retail academy, offering guest trading slots for local creative designers or makers who are considering moving into retail, and learning and work placements to local unemployed people who are interested in developing a career in retail.
+InCube Shop on Gilmour Street supported local designers and unemployed people, selling products which had been created by designers, makers and artists who had completed InCube’s Start-up Street business incubator programme.
+There was no cost to the designers.
+The range of goods available changed regularly.
+This included jewellery, home accessories, scarves, hats, childrenswear, original art and more!
+The shop also operated as a retail academy, offering guest trading slots for local creative designers or makers who were considering moving into retail, and learning and work placements to local unemployed people who are interested in developing a career in retail.

 InCube Creative programme is based in separate premises on the High Street.
-It offers an intensive programme of advice, workshops and one-to-one sessions to aspiring creative entrepreneurs allowing them to learn how to brand, market and sell their products and services effectively.
-Dozens of businesses have already benefited from the programme.
+It offered an intensive programme of advice, workshops and one-to-one sessions to aspiring creative entrepreneurs allowing them to learn how to brand, market and sell their products and services effectively.

 InCube masterclass in progress